Sen. John Fetterman hospitalized after feeling lightheaded

 On election night, he told cheering supporters he ran for “anyone that ever got knocked down that got back up.”

-Fetterman, a presence at 6-foot-8 with a clean-shave head and a goatee and known for wearing hoodies and shorts, was the state’s lieutenant governor from 2019-2023.
+Fetterman, a presence at 6-foot-8 with a clean-shaved head and a goatee and known for wearing hoodies and shorts, was lieutenant governor from 2019-2023.
 He served as mayor of Braddock, Pennsylvania, from 2006-2019.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.